Solothurn Film Festival

 The Solothurn Film Festival (SFT) is the most important festival for Swiss film productions.
 Founded in 1966 in the Swiss city of Solothurn, the annual festival presents a representative selection of Swiss feature, documentary, and short film productions.
 In a series of public talks and panel discussions, the audience meets with members of the film industry to discuss the screened films and the culture of film in Switzerland.
 With over 60,000 visitors every year, the Solothurn Film Festival ranks among the most renowned cultural events in the country.

 History

 The Solothurn Film Festival ranks among the oldest film festivals in Switzerland and is the most important festival for Swiss film productions.
-In 1966 the Solothurn Film Guild organized a conference called “Swiss film today.”
+In 1966 the Solothurn Film Guild organized a conference called "Swiss film today".
 The aim was to generate new ideas and inspiration for young, independent Swiss filmmakers.
-From this evolved the association called “Schweizerische Gesellschaft Solothurner Filmtage” (SGSF), which is responsible for organizing the festival.
+From this evolved the association called "Schweizerische Gesellschaft Solothurner Filmtage" (SGSF), which is responsible for organizing the festival.

 Although the Solothurn Film Festival has already existed for nearly half a century, there have only been three directors throughout its history: Stephan Portmann was the festival's first director in 1967; in 1987 he was replaced by Ivo Kummer.
 When Ivo Kummer accepted the position as head of the Film Department for the Swiss Federal Office of Culture (SFOC) as of August 1, 2011, Seraina Rohrer was appointed as his successor.
+She stepped down in 2023, succeeded by Niccolò Castelli.